Azure/azure-powershell/src/App/docs/Az.App.md

 Get the properties of a Container Apps Job.

 ### [Get-AzContainerAppJobExecution](Get-AzContainerAppJobExecution.md)
-Get a Container Apps Job's executions
+Get details of a single job execution

 ### [Get-AzContainerAppJobSecret](Get-AzContainerAppJobSecret.md)
 List secrets for a container apps job